 Abstract

-The abstract of your thesis must be written here.

 Introduction

-This document is a Word (doc) template.
-If you want to write your thesis using Word, please follow this template.

 Method

 Graduation Thesis

 “GT01 Graduation Thesis” is a required course offered for fourth-year students on a year-round basis to which eight units of academic credits are allotted.
 This is the only required course offered on a year-round basis at the university.
 This is the most important course, and it integrates what students have studied at the university for four years.